polyfy/polylith/readme.md

 the status flags `xxx` under the `cl` column now have an `x` in its last position.
 As we already know, this means that the tests for `user` and `cli` will be executed from the `command-line` project if we execute the `test` command.

 But why is `cli` marked to be tested?
-The reason is that even though `cli` itself hasn't change, it depends on something that has, namely the `user` component.
+The reason is that even though `cli` itself hasn't changed, it depends on something that has, namely the `user` component.

 The columns under the `development` project are all marked as `xx-`.
 The reason the `development` project is not marked to be tested is that the `development` project's tests are